Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: DMC Properties of 2D Materials

-\textbf{Pt clusters on graphene:} A graphene-supported Pt cluster has received a great deal of attention because of its enhanced catalytic properties and long-term stability compared to a conventional Pt catalyst~\cite{yoo2009enhanced,li2010catalytic,wu2011durability}.
-Especially, a single Pt atom catalysis anchored on the graphene surface is considered highly desirable in terms of its reaction efficiency as well as the amount of Pt metal~\cite{sun2013single,cheng2019single}.
-Nevertheless, its experimental realization has not yet been achieved, and thus it is imperative to understand this system theoretically with thorough investigation of the interaction between graphene and a single Pt atom.
+\textbf{Pt clusters on graphene:} A graphene-supported Pt cluster has received a great deal of attention because of its enhanced catalytic properties and long-term stability compared to a conventional Pt catalyst.\cite{yoo2009enhanced,li2010catalytic,wu2011durability} Especially, a single Pt atom catalysis anchored on the graphene surface is considered highly desirable in terms of its reaction efficiency as well as the amount of Pt metal.\cite{sun2013single,cheng2019single} Nevertheless, its experimental realization has not yet been achieved, and thus it is imperative to understand this system theoretically with thorough investigation of the interaction between graphene and a single Pt atom.

-Figure~\ref{fig:Pt_adsorption_qmc} shows our DMC results for the singlet and triplet adsorption energy curves of a single Pt atom adsorbed on three symmetric adsorption sites (a bridge, an on-top, and a hollow site), as a function of the vertical distance from a graphene surface \cite{D1CP02473F}.
-The bridge-site adsorption with the spin-singlet state turns out to be the most stable, which is consistent with the DFT results.
-However, it is found that the triplet state becomes energetically preferred over the singlet state for all adsorption sites as the Pt-graphene distance increases, which corresponds to the spin crossing from the chemisorbed singlet state to the physisorbed triplet state.
+Fig.~\ref{fig:Pt_adsorption_qmc} shows our DMC results for the singlet and triplet adsorption energy curves of a single Pt atom adsorbed on three symmetric adsorption sites (a bridge, an on-top, and a hollow site), as a function of the vertical distance from a graphene surface.\cite{D1CP02473F} Note that the singlet-state many-body wavefunction can be achieved within the single-reference framework of Eq.~\ref{Slater-jastrow} in the absence of SOC.
+This is possible because both spin-up and spin-down Slater determinants are constructed from the same Kohn-Sham orbitals obtained from spin-unpolarized DFT calculations.
+The bridge-site adsorption with the spin-singlet state turns out to be the most stable, which is consistent with our DFT benchmarking results.\cite{D1CP02473F} However, it is found that the triplet state becomes energetically preferred over the singlet state for all adsorption sites as the Pt-graphene distance increases, which corresponds to the spin crossing from the chemisorbed singlet state to the physisorbed triplet state.
 The DMC calculations also predict the presence of local minima in the triplet region.
 Comparison of the DMC results for the Pt-benzene, the Pt-coronene, and the Pt-graphene system revealed that additive long-range dispersion forces (induced by carbon atoms outside a carbon ring surrounding the Pt atom) are responsible for the formation of the local minima in the adsorption curves.
 DFT calculations do not capture this local-minimum feature, indicating the significance of many-body correlations at long distances beyond the spin crossing points.
 This DMC study provides a comprehensive understanding of the Pt adsorption process on a graphene surface.